Matt90hz/ObjectsMessenger/README.md

 # ObjectsMessenger
-Utility class to provide objects communication.
+Utility library to provide objects communication.

 ## What it should do?
 - [x] Allow communication between objects.